 Make belonging of LGBTQ+ campers a core value of your camp.

-Change comes from many directions including the grassroots, the grass tops, and the senior leadership.
-As you spread the value of LGBTQ+ belonging from wherever you stand, developing a commitment from the senior leadership of the camp and buy in on the part staff, parents, and campers is essential in order to enshrine this belief as a core value of your community.
+Change comes from many directions including the grassroots and the senior leadership.
+As you spread the value of LGBTQ+ belonging from wherever you stand, developing a commitment from the senior leadership of the camp and buy-in on the part of staff, parents, and campers is essential to enshrine this belief as a core value of your community.
 It is also crucial that this value be discussed openly and expressed explicitly.
 Even in communities where there seems to be agreement that inclusion of LGBTQ+ Jews is essential, it is still important to state this explicitly.
 You may also find that not everyone is ready for this change and that is also part of the process.
-Long-term dialogue and on-going communication work to create buy-in and each camp community will progress at its own rate.
+Long-term dialogue and ongoing communication create buy-in.
+Each camp community will progress at its own rate.

-Start with the Jewish values that are the basis for your work.
-Do these values that you have already committed to, also support LGBTQ+ belonging?
+We suggest that you start with the Jewish values that are the basis for your work.
+Do these values that you have already committed to support LGBTQ+ belonging?
 Then, ask what additional Jewish values could be incorporated to strengthen your camp’s commitment to inclusion.
 See Keshet’s poster of Seven Jewish Values for Inclusive Community for some suggestions.

-How will people know that your camp places value on LGBTQ+ belonging?
+How will people know that your camp values LGBTQ+ belonging?

 If you have already established the values that support LGBTQ+ belonging, make sure that they are prominently displayed in camp facilities, on your website, and in print materials.
 If you are starting the process of re-examining your values, open up forums to review the vision and values of your community.
 By publicly stating this as a core value, potential and current LGBTQ+ campers and families will know that their camp values equality and that they will be protected against discrimination.
 Saying “we welcome everyone” is not enough.